Functions

 • f: The polynomial or function

-• v::ValuationTangent{S,T}: A reference tangent vector defining the space
+• v::ValuationTangent{S,T,N}: A reference tangent vector defining the space

 Returns